no2catisme/xx/x1/Unlocking the Big Picture - Abstraction and Encapsulation in Learning, Art, and Life.md

 This situation can occur in my case.
 You have to solve some problems, with some specific concept. without the wide-bird-eye view of maps, you can't find the key to that problem.

-_ Before u discovering the specific area, u have to make a whole map first._
+== Before u discovering the specific area, u have to make a whole map first.==

-2. the pattern of making a statute and drawing without a wide-abstract view(bird-eye-view), you could put your time and effort too much into something _that is not very important. this kind of situation can occur when you don't make an abstraction of the whole picture.
+2. the pattern of making a statute and drawing without a wide-abstract view(bird-eye-view), you could put your time and effort too much into something ==that is not very important. this kind of situation can occur when you don't make an abstraction of the whole picture.